bishwaproject/appimageprocessing/README.md

 6. Thread Safety in Shared Data

 By applying these concept, we can provider faster results and a smoother user experience.
+It’s generally a good practice to organize your code into separate classes based on their responsibilities and functionality.
+This helps in code maintenance, reusability, and readability.

 #### structure of classes